-We performed the dynamic earthquake rupture modeling with a planar strikeslip fault under plane strain conditions, surrounded by an intact rock, allowing for the activation of off-fault fractures.
-The main fault follows linear slip weakening friction rheology and the off-fault fractures follow linear cohesive weakening as described in Appendix A. Figure 2a shows the model description for the 2-D dynamic earthquake rupture modeling.
-The rupture is artificially nucleated from the nucleation patch, where the peak friction is lower than the initial shear traction on the main fault.
-The size of nucleation patch L_c is determined by the critical crack length (Palmer and Rice, 1973).
+2 Dynamic earthquake rupture modeling with coseismic off-fault damage lower than the initial shear traction on the main fault.
+The size of nucleation patch $L_c$ is determined by the critical crack length (Palmer and Rice, 1973).
 Then it propagates bilaterally on the main fault, dynamically activating off-fault fractures.
-The x-axis is along the fault-parallel direction, while the y-axis is along the fault-normal direction.
+The x axis is along the fault-parallel direction, while the y axis is along the fault-normal direction.
 Figure 2b shows the schematic of case study with depth.
 We performed a set of 2-D dynamic earthquake rupture modeling to investigate the evolution of coseismic off-fault damage and its effect with depth.
-The z-axis is thus along depth.
+The z axis is thus along depth.
 We conducted 2-D simulations at every 1km from z = 2km to 10km depth with corresponding initial stress state as shown in Figure 2c.
 We assume lithostatic condition with depth so that the confining pressure linearly increases with depth.
-The quasi-static process zone size R_0 (see eq.
-A.16) decreases with depth when the fracture energy on the main fault G{IIC}^f is kept constant with depth (Figure 2c).
+The quasi-static process zone size $R_0$ (see eq.
+A.16) decreases with depth when the fracture energy on the main fault $G{IIC}^f$ is kept constant with depth (Figure 2c).
+Note that the case study does not address the 3-D effect (e.g. free surface) as we model the dynamic ruptures in plane strain condition.